nemith/brbe.net/content/posts/experiments-with-go-generics.md

 ---
 title: "(Bad?)
 Experiments with Go generics"
 date: 2020-06-21
-tags: ["golang"]
+tags: ["golang", "generics"]
 ---

 The Go team just posted about *[The Next Step for Generics](https://blog.golang.org/generics-next-step)* whiches shows the current progess for Generics in go which includes an updated draft which removed contracts completely and replaces them just with interfaces a long with a lot of different examples.

 In addition the go team created a translation tool that will take the experimental generic code and convert it to concreate types via monophorphization so that you can play with and experiment with the feature.
 This tool has also been exposed at [go2goplay.golang.org](https://go2goplay.golang.org) making it really easy to play around with the new syntax.

 So I starting thinking of ways generics could be used mostly based off of what is found in other langages and I implemented a few of them here.
 Please note that these are probably **horrible ideas** and probably shouldn't be taken as what *should* be done.

 ## Rust-style `Result` object
 With Go you can return multiple values from a function and errors must be passed between functions as one of those values (typically the last one) as there are no exceptions that bubble up behind the scenes.

 ```go
 func doThing(fail bool) (int, error) {